jameshiew/ave/README.md

 Rust and Cargo need to be installed.
 Tested against Rust 1.22.1

 1. Run `cargo run --release` from a shell
-2. WASD to move; arrow keys to rotate the camera; Q and E to speed up and slow down, respectively
+2. WASD to move; arrow keys to rotate the camera; Q and E to speed up and slow down, respectively; F3 to toggle debug overlay

 Some default values such as render distance can be edited in `src/default.rs`